wdolek/exercise/README.md

-# Coding excercise repo
+# Coding exercise(s) repo

-This repository serves as playground for various coding excercises, experiments, ... and what not.
+This repository serves as playground for various coding exercises, experiments, ... and what not.